cambridgeltl/ContrastiveBLI/README.md

 ## Known Issues:

-It is reported that T5/mT5 produces "nan" outputs under mixed-precision or fp16 mode when using some Transformer versions ([ISSUE](https://discuss.huggingface.co/t/t5-fp16-issue-is-fixed/3139)).
+It is reported that T5/mT5 produces "NaN" outputs under mixed-precision or fp16 mode when using some Transformer versions ([ISSUE](https://discuss.huggingface.co/t/t5-fp16-issue-is-fixed/3139)).
 Our code also suffers from this issue.
-When running Stage C2 with mT5, we recommend to switch off amp by commenting line 54 in ./C2/src/metric_learning.py.
+When running Stage C2 with mT5, we recommend to switch off torch.cuda.amp (Automatic Mixed Precision) by commenting line 54 in [./C2/src/metric_learning.py](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/C2/src/metric_learning.py).

 ## Acknowledgements:

 Part of our code is adapted from the following GitHub repos: [XLING](https://github.com/codogogo/xling-eval), [RCSLS](https://github.com/facebookresearch/fastText/tree/main/alignment), [VecMap](https://github.com/artetxem/vecmap), [Mirror-BERT](https://github.com/cambridgeltl/mirror-bert) and [ECNMT](https://github.com/cambridgeltl/ECNMT).

-## If you find our paper and resources useful, please kindly cite our paper:
+## If you find our paper and resources useful, please kindly cite our work:
 ```bibtex
 @inproceedings{YL:BLI2022,
     author    = {Yaoyiran Li and Fangyu Liu and Nigel Collier and Anna Korhonen and Ivan Vulić},